awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ivs-streamkey.md

 ### Channel and Stream Key Template Examples<a name="aws-resource-ivs-streamkey--examples--Channel_and_Stream_Key_Template_Examples"></a>

-The following examples create an Amazon IVS channel and stream key\.
+The following examples specify an Amazon IVS channel and stream key\.

 #### JSON<a name="aws-resource-ivs-streamkey--examples--Channel_and_Stream_Key_Template_Examples--json"></a>